A62/A644 (Wakefield Road) Link Road

 In both option B and C the proposal is to have three lanes between the link Rod junction and the M62, with the additional lane going towards the motorway.
 Anyone who uses the exiting A644 at peak times will be aware that queues toward the motorway are almost non existent whereas queues from the motorway towards Cooper Bridge are extensive both during the morning and evening rush hours.
 Surely it would make more sense to have the extra lane in this direction.

-Mark Jessop asked over 5 years ago
+Mark Jessop asked almost 6 years ago

 Our initial thoughts are that by building a link road and widening Wakefield Road we will relieve some of the congestion from Wakefield Road towards Cooper Bridge.
 We are also reassigning the lane allocation on Cooper Bridge Road to provide two lanes towards Huddersfield will allow more traffic to flow through the junction.
 In addition we will improve signal timings at Cooper Bridge junction to allow traffic to travel through the Cooper Bridge junction more quickly, all of which will alleviate congestion on all approaches to Cooper Bridge.
 We are still undertaking traffic assessments which will help us to determine which option performs the best and whether or not amendments are required to the presented options.